 - Make sure you're talking to your learner all the time

 When you're modeling a word, you want to use it repeatedly, in context, without adding different conjugations.
 So if you're trying to model PLAY, then when you're about to play with your learner, say "Do you want to play?
 Okay let's play!
 Play, play, play!"

 You want the phrases you use to be simple, clear, and easy to understand.
 Avoid speaking quickly.
 You will want to repeat your learner's words frequently immediately before and during the action that they correspond to.

 2. Pay close attention to the words you're using

 The best words to start with are those that refer to things your learner cares about.
 Watch the way you speak about things, and notice if there are particular ways that you are already referring to objects or activities that matter to them.
 Do you say "treat" or "cookie"?
 Do you say "eat" or "hungry"?
 Do you say "play" or "have fun"?
 Figure out which it is that you use more, and that your dog or cat seems to recognize, and use that one exclusively.
 This will be the word you end up recording into one of your buttons.

 3. Model: use their buttons!

-Dogs can learn by watching, also known as mimicry.
-When you are working to model a new word or concept for your learner, say the word, then press the button it corresponds to.
+Dogs and cats can learn by watching, also known as mimicry.
+When you're working to model a new word or concept for your learner, say the word, then press the button it corresponds to.
 This routine of saying a word or phrase, pressing the corresponding button or buttons, and then either directing your learner's attention to an object ("ball!") or engaging in the action you've just described, is called modeling.
 Speech language pathologists call this Aided Language Input.